acoli-repo/corpus-tools/src/TT-CQP.md

 token behind match, and ending with the token behind matchend, including anything in the middle, independenty of whether that was indexed in the CQP corpus or not.
 If match and matchend do not belong to the same XML file, an empty string is given.
 This means that the resulting XML cannot be guaranteed to be valid, since match and matchend might not belong to the same XML node.
-Therefore, the raw results are given, not wrapped in any additional XML, which can hence not directly be parsed as XML, but it can be rendered in a browser, which will automatically repair the XML.
+Therefore, the raw results are given, one result per line (linebreaks within the result are removed).
+The output can hence not directly be parsed as XML, but it can be rendered in a browser, which will automatically repair the XML.

 ```